Pistorius argued with cop who touched his gun, friend says

 "After the first shot on the hip, screaming would have been possible, and expression of fear or anguish," Saayman said.
 "It would be abnormal for someone not to scream."

-Some of Pistorius' neighbors said in their court testimonies last week they heard a woman screaming during the shooting, but Pistorius' lawyer insists what they heard were high-pitched cries from his client.
+Some of Pistorius' neighbours said in their court testimonies last week they heard a woman screaming during the shooting, but Pistorius' lawyer insists what they heard were high-pitched cries from his client.

 If found guilty of murder, Pistorius faces at least 25 years behind bars.